iAdam1n/Textual-Scripts/README.md

 jb.scpt: "/jb redsn0w" shows the download link for the latest redsn0w.
 This script includes links for redsn0w 0.9.14b2 (for iPhone 3G), 0.9.15b3, sn0wbreeze 2.9.14 and iFaith 1.5.9.

 opme.scpt: Edit the script and replace "#CHANNEL" with the channel name you want it to op you on.

+Please do not copy, modify or redistribute.
+If you want to use some of my work, please contact me first.

 Installation
 =====================